Iranian support for the Houthis: Iranian military support

-Beginning in 2009, Iran has increasingly involved itself in the support the Houthis, and through Iranian assistance the Houthis have gained military strength through the acquirement of cruise missiles, ballistic missiles and UAVs. in a similar fashion to other Iranian sponsored militias in the Middle East, such as Hezbollah and Hamas.
+Beginning in 2009, Iran increasingly involved itself in support of the Houthis, and through Iranian assistance the Houthis have gained military strength through the acquirement of cruise missiles, ballistic missiles and UAVs. in a similar fashion to other Iranian-sponsored militias in the Middle East, such as Hezbollah and Hamas.

 In 2013, an Iranian vessel was seized and discovered to be carrying Katyusha rockets, heat-seeking surface-to-air missiles, RPG-7s, Iranian-made night vision goggles and artillery systems that track land and navy targets 40 km away.
 That was en route to the Houthis.

 In early 2013, photographs released by the Yemeni government show the United States Navy and Yemen's security forces seizing a class of "either modern Chinese- or Iranian-made" shoulder-fired, heat-seeking anti-aircraft missiles "in their standard packaging", missiles "not publicly known to have been out of state control", raising concerns of Iran's arming of the rebels.

 On the edition of 8 April 2015 of PBS Newshour, Secretary of State John Kerry stated that the US knew Iran was providing military support to the Houthi rebels in Yemen, adding that Washington "is not going to stand by while the region is destabilised".

 In April 2016, the U.S. Navy intercepted a large Iranian arms shipment, seizing thousands of AK-47 rifles, rocket-propelled grenade launchers, and 0.50-caliber machine guns, a shipment described as likely headed to Yemen by the Pentagon.

 In a report quoted by Al-Arabiya it was stated that in 2016 Iran provided 90 million dollars in aid to the Houthis in addition to weapons and ammunition delivered by the 34th and 44th ranks of the Iranian navy.
 It was also reported that 1100 Houthi militants were trained in IRGC training facilities, and 250 "were being trained in the Quds force garrison in the Iranian city of Hamedan" and that three top commanders from the Iranian Revolutionary Guards, Col. Ridaa Bassini, Com.
 Ali al-Rajabi and Maj.
 Gen. Mohammad Niazi, were sent to Yemen to work with the Houthis.

 As of 2017 the Iranian Ministry of Defense had sent an ammunition manufacturing team, headed by Bahram Rahnama, to Yemen in order to assist the Houthis in their weapon production.
 According to Michael Knights of the Washington Institute, Hezbollah also aids the Houthis at the behest of the Iranian regime, and its representatives, together with those of the IRGC, serve as advisors to the Houthi military committee, the Jihad council.